molpopgen/ancestry_graph/DESIGN_NOTES.md

 1. A hash of node -> Vec<Edge>
 2. We keep a stack of those vectors after we use them, allowing us to avoid constant reallocation.

+The plus of this design is contiguous storage.
+The minus is a lot of copying!